siggame/Joueur.cs/README.md

 # GAME_NAME C# Client

 This is the root of your AI.
-Stay out of the Joueur/ folder, it does most of the heavy lifting to play on our game servers.
+Stay out of the `Joueur/` folder, it does most of the heavy lifting to play on our game servers.
 Your AI, and the game objects it manipulates are all in `Games/GAME_NAME/`, with your very own AI living in `Games/GAME_NAME/ai.cs` for you to make smarter.

 ## How to Run

-This client has been tested and confirmed to work on the Campus Windows machines loaded with Visual Studio 2013/2015, but it can work on your own Windows/Linux/Mac machines if you desire.
-It will **not** work on the campus rc##xcs213 Linux machines however, as their version of mono is out of date.
+This client has been tested and confirmed to work on the Missour S&T Windows machines loaded with Visual Studio 2013/2015, but it can work on your own Windows/Linux/Mac machines if you desire.
+It will **not** work on the campus rc##xcs213 Linux machines however, as their version of Mono is out of date.

 ### Windows